Mary Howe1

 Last Edited=5 Feb 2011

-Sir George Smith, 1st Bt. was born from 1714 to 1715.2 He was the son of Abel Smith and Jane Beaumont.1 He married, firstly, Mary Howe, daughter of Major William Howe and Elizabeth Pauncefote, on 18 August 1747.1 He married, secondly, Catherine Vyse, daughter of Reverend William Vyse and Catherine Smallbrooke, on 23 February 1768.1 He died on 5 September 1769.2 He was buried at East Stoke, Nottinghamshire, England.2
+Sir George Smith, 1st Bt. was born from 1714 to 1715.2 He was the son of Abel Smith and Jane Beaumont.1 He married, firstly, Mary Howe, daughter of Major William Howe and Elizabeth Pauncefote, on 18 August 1747.1 He married, secondly, Catherine Vyse, daughter of Reverend William Vyse and Catherine Smallbrooke, on 23 February 1768.1 He died on 5 September 1769.2 He was buried at East Stoke, Nottinghamshire, EnglandG.2

 He was created 1st Baronet Smith, of East Stoke, co.
-Nottingham [Great Britain] on 31 October 1757.1 He held the office of High Sheriff of Nottinghamshire from 1758 to 1759.1 He lived at East Stoke, Nottinghamshire, England.1
+Nottingham [Great Britain] on 31 October 1757.1 He held the office of High Sheriff of Nottinghamshire from 1758 to 1759.1 He lived at East Stoke, Nottinghamshire, EnglandG.1

 Child of Sir George Smith, 1st Bt. and Mary Howe